NoteDance/Note-documentation/README.md

 This module implements a dropout layer, which can randomly drop out some units of an input tensor and scale the remaining units by a factor of 1/(1-rate).
 The usage of this module is as follows:

 - First, create an instance of the dropout class, and specify the dropout rate, and other optional parameters such as noise shape, seed, and data type.
-- Second, call the output method of the instance, and pass the input tensor as the data argument.
+- Second, pass the input tensor as the data argument.
 You can also specify a boolean flag to indicate whether the dropout layer is in training mode or inference mode.
-- The output method will return a tensor of the same shape as the input tensor, which is the dropout output.
+- Last, return a tensor of the same shape as the input tensor, which is the dropout output.

 For example: